chadn/heroku-worker/README.md

 	$ node_modules/phantomjs/bin/phantomjs bin/phantom.commute.js conf/commute.js

 Note that is the same thing we typed after `heroku run` previously.
 See how easy that is?

+To get it to run every 5 mins, you must wait exactly 5 mins after you entered the last 10 min task, and enter the same task again.
+Now you have 2 identical tasks running every 10 mins, 5 mins apart, which is the same as running the task every 5 mins.

 ### Confirm Setup